Alonso-del-Arte/misc-info/CONTRIBUTING.md

-This project is now open to Hacktoberfest 2023.
+This project is now closed to Hacktoberfest 2023.
+It will probably be open to Hacktoberfest 2024.

 # Guidelines for Hacktoberfest contributors